BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/scripting-api/index.md

 ## Intro

-Beside playback from timeline and in the editor, this package also allows you to control playback from your own scripts.
-This is useful, if you have for example playback control by the user via UI buttons, or you want interactivly integrate playback inside your application.
+Besides playback from the timeline and the editor controls, this package also features a API, so that you can control playback from your own scripts.
+This is for example useful, if you want to let the user control playback via UI buttons, or you want to interactively integrate the player into your experience!

 ## Setup